darrenjw/scala-course/exercises/Basics.md

 Implement and test a recursive function for root-finding using interval bisection.
 See the [detailed instructions](bisection/Readme.md) for further details.

+### 3. Scala exercises

+Start to work through the interactive [Scala tutorial](https://www.scala-exercises.org/scala_tutorial/) from [Scala exercises](https://www.scala-exercises.org/).
+Do the first couple of sections.
+Try to work through everything up to and including "Syntactic Conveniences" in any spare time you have over the next couple of days.

 #### eof